datawire/ambassador-docs/docs/emissary/pre-release/howtos/consul.md

       directly to the Quote application endpoint(s) that are retrieved from Consul.

-6. Send a request to the `quote-consul` API.
+5. Validate that $productName$ is now making use of that service: Send a request to the `quote-consul` API.

    ```console
    $ AMBASSADOR_IP=$(kubectl --namespace $productNamespace$ get services/$productDeploymentName$ -o "go-template={{range .status.loadBalancer.ingress}}{{or .ip .hostname}}{{end}}")